UtkarshVIT/AdvDistSystems/README.md

 ### System Overview
 This project implements a scalable multi node key value store using [Dynamo Db's](https://www.allthingsdistributed.com/files/amazon-dynamo-sosp2007.pdf) consistent hashing policy.
 The client adds a key value pair and retrieves a value for a key from the system using simple HTTP GET and POST as we will see in the next sections.
 Similarly a client can add a node to the system and remove a node form the system without having to worry about key migration and updating routing information.

-###### IMPORTANT NOTE
+### Running in Docker Environment
-The source code in the master branch is for running the system on a single host docker environment.
-For knowing how to run the system on [VCL](https://vcl.ncsu.edu/) or other cloud services please refer to the [production branch](https://github.com/UtkarshVIT/AdvDistSystems/tree/production) of this repository.
+The next subsections are for running the system on a single host docker environment.
+For knowing how to run the system on [VCL](https://vcl.ncsu.edu/) or other cloud services please refer to the [Running on Cloud Environment](https://github.com/UtkarshVIT/AdvDistSystems/tree/production) section.

 ###### Architechture
 Each node in the system is a Ubuntu 18 image running a Flask application on the Python development server and storing the key value in the node itself using [Simple Cache](https://werkzeug.palletsprojects.com/en/0.16.x/contrib/cache/).
 The nodes communicate with each other via HTTP GET and POST.
+For hashing we have used the md5 hash to calculate the hash of the key and apply modulo 10000 on it so that the max value in the hash ring in 10000.

-###### Experimental Setup
+###### Docker Compose Setup
 Our present experimental system is based on the following setup.
 You can modify the system based on your preferences by editing the docker-compose.yml file.
 We have two nodes in the default state.
 These two nodes are Ubuntu containers running a Flask app communicating with each other via HTTP in a docker network.
 There is a load balancer which uses round robin algorithm to distribute load between these two nodes.
 We also have a standby container running the sample Flask app which we will use later for scaling up.
 The fourth container is a client which will interact with the system and run the test cases.
 <pre>
         (3000)